 Fast forward to three months after those redirects were made and the website tanked in search rankings because the client had not received the information they needed.
 Half of their site underwent a temporary redirect, which does not transfer the full authority of the redirected page, because you are informing search engines that those pages will return shortly.
 So there was less authority for the site as a whole, when simple messages about new vendor services coming soon would have sufficed with none of the negative repercussions.

 If a redirect on a page is absolutely necessary it is going to be important for you to understand the different types of redirects and what implications are involved.
-I recommend reading up on the importance of redirects and canonicalization so you can gain a thorough understanding of what you are about to undertake and if possible, consult a digital marketing professional throughout the process.

 Code to Text Ratio